Download This Bill in Microsoft Word format

 (2)(a) 'Animal sheltering facility' means:

-(i) a county or municipal animal control facility that has adopted the standards established in this article;
+(i) an animal control facility located within a county or municipality that has adopted the standards established in this article;

 (ii) a private or non-profit facility that contracts with a county or municipality for animal control; or